2014 FIFA World Cup qualification (OFC): Format

 The initial format was scheduled to begin in August 2011 at the 2011 Pacific Games in Noumea, New Caledonia, where the men's football tournament was to double as the first stage of the OFC World Cup qualifying competition.

 However, in June 2011 the format was amended, and the Pacific Games were no longer part of the qualification process.
 The new structure saw the four lowest ranked entrants play a single round-robin tournament from 22 to 26 November 2011 in Samoa.
-The top team in this tournament then joined the other seven teams in the 2012 OFC Nations Cup, with the four semifinalists from that tournament advancing to the third round.
+The top team in this tournament then joined the other seven teams in the 2012 OFC Nations Cup, with the four semi-finalists from that tournament advancing to the third round.
 This stage was originally scheduled to be held in Fiji in June 2012, but on 14 March 2012 the hosting rights were stripped from Fiji as a result of an ongoing legal dispute involving OFC general secretary Tai Nicholas and Fijian authorities.
 The loss of the finals was confirmed by the Fiji Football Association on 16 March.

 The third round consisted of a double round-robin held on a home-and-away basis, scheduled to take place between 7 September 2012 and 26 March 2013.
 The third round winners competed in the intercontinental play-offs with CONCACAF's fourth-placed team, which was chosen through a random draw, rather than being decided by FIFA beforehand as in previous tournaments (e.g., 2010 against a team from AFC, 2006 against a team from CONMEBOL).

 An early proposal to allow the qualifying winner to the final group stage of AFC qualification was submitted by New Zealand Football to FIFA.
 This proposal, supported by OFC, would have replaced the intercontinental play-off that had been used in recent qualification tournaments, but was not adopted.